Wyre Estuary Country Park

 Wyre Estuary Country Park is located in Thornton-Cleveleys, Lancashire, England.
 Established in 1991 and covering 0.79 acre, it is situated on the western banks of the 28 mile long River Wyre, near its mouth at the Irish Sea at Fleetwood.
 The Wyre estuary forms part of the southern boundary of Morecambe Bay.

 From the park's car park, Fleetwood can be viewed to the north, and there are also vistas across the river to South Lakeland to the northeast, Over Wyre to the east and, beyond, the Bowland Fells.

-It has received a Green Flag Award and a VisitEngland Award.
+The park has received a Green Flag Award, a VisitEngland Award, as well as Northwest Britain in Bloom Gold Awards in the Large Park Category in 2023 and 2024.
+It part of the Wyre Way.

-The park is a starting point on the Wyre Way.
+Cockle Hall, the former site of a cottage occupied by a family of thirteen, is located a short distance along the path.
+The ferryman who took people to and brought people from Wardleys Creek, on the opposite side of the river, also lived there.

 Views

 Facilities

 The park's main feature is its network of footpaths that either follow the course of the river to the east, eventually leading to Skippool Creek, or an inland route over grassland.
+The path following the river is part of the Fleetwood-to-Knott End section of the Wyre Way.

 A café is situated just inside the main gates, at the end of River Road, while a boat ramp at the end of the car park on the left.